SNL Shreds Jussie Smollett For Allegedly Staging His Own Attack

-Saturday Night Live lit into Jussie Smollett following his arrest for allegedly staging an attack against himslef, an attack that he alleged was motivated by racism and homophobia, according to The Independent.
-The star of Empire was charged with filing a false police report in the bizarre case, which originally brought Smollett sympathy for its purported roots in racism and homophobia.
-But his story ultimately fell apart under scrutiny, partially because after combing through dozens of hours of CCTV footage from the area where Smollett alleged the attack took place, police could find no evidence of any such attack.
+Saturday Night Live lit into Jussie Smollett following his arrest for allegedly staging an attack against himself, an attack that he alleged was motivated by racism and homophobia, according to The Independent.
+The star of Empire was charged with filing a false police report in the bizarre case, which originally brought Smollett sympathy from fans and supporters.
+But his story ultimately fell apart under scrutiny.
+After combing through dozens of hours of surveillance footage from the area where Smollett claimed the incident took place, police could find no evidence of any such attack.

 SNL regular Chris Redd took on the role of Smollett in the sketch, which was designed as a parody of Shark Tank, called Shark Tank: Legal Edition.
-The four “sharks” arrayed before Redd’s Smollett as he entered the room included Kate McKinnon’s unhinged Rudy Giuliani, and show host John Mulany as Alan Dershowitz.
+The four “sharks” waiting for Redd’s Smollett included Kate McKinnon’s unhinged portrayal of Rudy Giuliani and show host John Mulaney as Alan Dershowitz.

 “You won’t believe this, but I was just attacked outside the studio by Donald Trump himself,” Redd says as Smollett.